AnkitJha13/Clock-Using-JS/README.md

 - For example, you can change the font style, color, or size of the clock digits.
 You can also adjust the background color or add additional styling to suit your preferences.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request on GitHub.

 ## Acknowledgments
 This clock application is based on the concepts of HTML, CSS, and JavaScript.
 It was created as a learning exercise and can be used as a starting point for building more complex applications.